-From Cuenca, you can take a bus that goes to Guayaquil or near towns of Cuenca, and the bus will drop you by the main entrance (let the driver knwo you are going to Cajas National Park).
+From Cuenca, you can take a bus that goes to Guayaquil or near towns of Cuenca, and the bus will drop you by the main entrance (let the driver know you are going to Cajas National Park).
 The ride takes around 40 minutes.
-By car take the route that goes to Guayaquil to Parque Nacional Cajas, aroudn 25 minutes ride.
-Alog the way, there are couple of resaturants that offers local food, and also places for fishing.
+By car take the route that goes to Guayaquil to Parque Nacional Cajas, around 25 minutes ride.
+Along the way, there are couple of resaturants that offers local food, and also places for fishing.

-It is wonderful witness how the landscape goes changing from cattle settlements, trough eucalyptus and pine forests, to higlands covered by paja (type of straw, it is also used to make thatch).
-There 11 routes to do hikking, climbing from easy to high risk.
+It is wonderful to witness the journy trough differents enviroments and landscapes from cattle settlements to eucalyptus and pine forests, to higlands covered by paja (type of straw, it is also used to make thatch).
+There are 11 routes to do hikking, climbing from easy to high risk.

-I will highly recommend to hire a guide if you planning to hike the route number 3, or any route that takes goes inside the National Park. (there is some info about it at the edn of the post, in links)
+I will highly recommend to hire a guide if you planning to hike the route number 3, or any other route that goes inside the National Park. (there is some info about that at the end of the post)

-It is a Paramo land, whcin means it is located above 3500msnm.
+This is a Paramo land, which means is located above 3500msnm.
 Rain and fog are part of the lands scapes.
-Fog can be very heavy and it is easy to lost track of the trail.
-I was lucky and the day I hike did not rain at all.
-Arrive aerly (8am), do not hike if you arrive a midday, the chances of heavy rain are 90% if it is not raining already (winter time: Febraury-April)
+Fog can be very heavy and it is easy to lose track of the trail.
+I was lucky and the day I hiked did not rain at all.
+I arrived early (8am), do not hike if you arrive a midday, the chances of heavy rain are 90% if it is not raining already (winter time: Febraury-April)

 If you planning to hike better bring: